stoeckmann/xwallpaper/README.md

     make
     make install

-To support all file formats, your system needs libjpeg-turbo, libpng, and libXpm.
+To support all file formats, your system needs libjpeg-turbo, libpng, libXpm and libwebp.
 If one of the libraries is not found, the specific file format will not be supported.
 Also, if you compile for OpenBSD, the system call pledge is automatically used.
 On Linux systems, libseccomp is used if available to filter system calls.